olaoluwaoyebola/PORA-Data-Science/README.md

 4. Maintain Resources: Keep a curated list of useful resources, datasets, and learning paths.

 ### NumPy

 Learned how to use the numpy library in python.
 Created arrays and manipulated them; checking the shape, size, dimension, flattening an array, and also adding two arrays together.

 ### Pandas

 Looked into the pandas library, learning how it works.
 Created and manipulated a pandas series.

+Learned how to integrate sql into python using SQLite.
+We used the Chinook\_db to practice by exploring the data, performing operations like joins, sort, and also visualize the data.

+### Matplotlib

+Started out on how this python library works and practiced some visualizations.